 5. Clean or Replace Air Filters

-• Clean air filters can improve the efficiency of the HVAC system, leading to lower energy bills.
+- Clean air filters can improve HVAC system efficiency, reducing energy bills.

-Regularly cleaning or replacing AC filters can improve energy efficiency by 5% to 15%, as stated by the Department of Energy.
+Regularly cleaning or replacing AC filters can improve energy efficiency by 5% to 15%, according to the Department of Energy.

 6. Use Ceiling Fans